-- Updating our understanding of the revenue recognition process and policies in accordance with the applicable financial framework, by means of inquiries of the Chief Financial Officer and the Financial Controller, as well as performing a walkthrough of the process; - Evaluating the design and implementation of the key controls over preparation of the estimation of unbilled revenue as at 31 December 2020; - Challenging the Company's estimate of accrued unbilled revenues at the reporting date.
-The procedure included primarily assessing estimated consumption for the unread period by reference to historical metered consumption data by customer type for the respective months of the year; - Tracing the actual invoiced amounts in January and February 2021 to the amounts of the accrued unbilled revenue as at 31 December 2020; - Considering the completeness and accuracy of the Company's disclosures in the separate financial statements in respect of revenue recognition policy and revenue by service type.
+- Updating our understanding of the revenue recognition process and policies, by means of inquiries of the Chief Financial Officer and the Financial Controller, as well as performing a walkthrough of the process; - Evaluating the design and implementation of selected controls over the estimate of unbilled revenue as at 31 December 2021: - Challenging the Company's estimate of unbilled revenues at the reporting date.
+The procedure included primarily assessing estimated consumption for the unread period by reference to historical metered consumption data by customer type for the respective months of the year; - Tracing the actual invoiced amounts in January and February 2022 to the amounts of the accrued unbilled revenue as at 31 December 2021; - Considering the completeness and accuracy of the Company's revenuerelated disclosures in the separate financial statements.